AleksandrRogov/DynamicsWebApi/README.md

 useEntityNames | `Boolean` | Indicates whether to use entity logical names instead of collection logical names during requests.

 **Note!**
-Property `serverUrl` is required when DynamicsWebApi used externally (in Node.js application).
+Property `serverUrl` is required when DynamicsWebApi used in Node.js application.

 **Important!**
-If you are using `DynamicsWebApi` **outside Microsoft Dynamics 365** and set `useEntityNames` to `true` **the first request** to Web Api will fetch `LogicalCollectionName` and `LogicalName` from entity metadata for all entities.
+If you are using `DynamicsWebApi` **outside Microsoft Dynamics 365** and set `useEntityNames` to `true` **the first request** to Web Api will fetch `LogicalCollectionName` and `LogicalName` from `EntityMetadata` for all entities.
 It does not happen when `DynamicsWebApi` is used in Microsoft Dynamics 365 Web Resources (there is no additional request, no impact on perfomance).

 **ApiConfig** Properties: